canarybuilds/zulip/templates/zerver/help/gdpr-compliance.md

 use data processors with access to certain Customer Data (each, a "Subprocessor").
 This section provides important information about the identity, location and role of each Subprocessor.
-Terms used on this page but not defined have the meaning set forth in Zulip's Terms of Service or superseding written agreement between Customer and Kandra Labs (the "Agreement").
+Terms used on this page but not defined have the meaning set forth in Feniks Chat's Terms of Service or superseding written agreement between Customer and Kandra Labs (the "Agreement").